erikvw/django-crypto-fields/README.md

 Disadvantages
 -------------

 Hashing with a secret may be considered less secure than just a "secret".
 You decide what your requirements are.
-For systems that collect PII in fields classes from $project, we take all the basic security precautions: OS and application-level password protection, Full-Drive encryption, physical security and so on.
+For systems that collect PII in fields classes from django-crypto-fields, we take all the basic security precautions: OS and application-level password protection, Full-Drive encryption, physical security and so on.

 Other encrypted field modules are available if you just want to use encrypted field classes in Django models and do not need unique constraints nor plan to join tables on encrypted fields for analysis.